 The new underground station in North Melbourne will be built via a 'cut and cover' method, with the station box excavated from the bottom up and a roof slab placed over the top of the site.
 Underground construction activities will take place 24/7 once the roof slab has been installed.

 The North Melbourne site will also play a key role in supporting the construction of the western section of the Metro Tunnel.
-Tunnel boring machines (TBMs) will be launched towards the western tunnel entrance in Kensington and the new Parkville Station.
-The site will house a number of important facilities including offices, storage areas for the concrete segments that will line the rail tunnels and facilities to manage excavated materials.
+Tunnel boring machines (TBMs) will be launched towards the western tunnel entrance in Kensington before returning to North Melbourne to be re-launched towards the new Parkville Station.
+The site will house a number of important facilities including offices, a concrete batching facility, storage areas for the concrete segments that will line the rail tunnels and facilities to manage excavated materials.

 Key construction activities for the new North Melbourne Station include:

 - Preparatory works, including demolition of buildings, land clearing and the relocation and protection of underground services such as water, gas and electricity

 - Site area set up including offices, storm water management, materials storage and access roads